DFE-Digital/bat-design-history/app/glossary.md

 Teacher supply model (TSM)
 : Used to predict and manage the ITT market.

+Teacher Qualifications Unit (TQU)
+: Administers the Database of Qualified Teachers.

 UCAS
 : The Universities and Colleges Admissions Service whose main role is to operate the application process for British universities.